 Equations of the flattened base class that are syntactically equivalent to equations in the flattened enclosing class are discarded.
-This feature is deprecated, and it is recommend to give a warning when discarding them and for the future give a warning about all forms of equivalent equations due to inheritance.
 [Note: equations that are mathematically equivalent but not syntactically equivalent are not discarded, hence yield an overdetermined system of equations.]

 7.1.1 Multiple Inheritance